jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ## Native File System Access

 ### Current Limitations
-- Raw filesystem access is NOT available
+- native filesystem access is NOT available
-- Google implemented it, but Mozilla did not follow
+- Google implemented native filesystem access for Chrome, but Mozilla decided to not follow their approach for Firefox or Thunderbird
-- Thunderbird cannot lift this alone due to resource constraints

 ### Recommended Approach